Taaniya/research-paper-summaries/Prompt_engg/prompt_engineering_paper_summaries.md

 * The paper aims to incorporate this ability in an LLM while solving complex problems reasonably.

 **Few more takeaways** –
-* Model scale matter.
+* Model's scale matters.
 CoT works well for LLMs with > 10B parameters and may hurt performance of models smaller than that
 * It helps the most when 3 conditions are met –
   - Task is challenging that requires multiple reasoning steps
   - Involves an LLM as the task solver